-Estimating the fair value of share-based awards requires the input of subjective assumptions, including the estimated fair value of the Company's common stock, and, for stock options, the expected life of the options and stock price volatility.
-The Company accounts for forfeitures for stock option awards as they occur.
+Estimating the fair value of share-based awards requires the input of subjective assumptions, including the estimated fair value of the Company's common stock prior to the IPO, and, for stock options, the expected life of the options and stock price volatility.
+The Company accounts for forfeitures of stock option awards as they occur.
 The Company uses the Black-Scholes option pricing model to value its stock option awards.
-The assumptions used in estimating the fair value of share-based awards represent management's estimate and involve inherent uncertainties and the application of management's judgment.
+The assumptions used in estimating the fair value of share-based awards represent management's estimate and involve inherent uncertainties and the application of management is judgment.
 As a result, if factors change and management uses different assumptions, share-based compensation expense could be materially different for future awards.